-The solution supports TCP and UDP protocols only, therefore it will not support other protocols like ICMP, file shares, etc.
+The solution supports TCP and UDP protocols only.
+It does not support other protocols such as ICMP and FTP.

-There is a limited number of users that can use the TS server at the same time and have network access.
-The number of users varies, and depends on the maximum number of ports the system is configured to assign to a user.
-In any case, the upper boundary is 1024 users per Terminal Server.
+The number of simultaneous users that can use the TS server with network access is limited.
+The maximum number of simultaneous users varies, and depends on the maximum number of ports the system is configured to assign to a user.
+MUHv1 supports a maximum of 20 users.
+MUHv2 supports a maximum of 256 users.